Description

 'The Sortino ratio, a variation of the Sharpe ratio only factors in the downside, or negative volatility, rather than the total volatility used in calculating the Sharpe ratio.
 The theory behind the Sortino variation is that upside volatility is a plus for the investment, and it, therefore, should not be included in the risk calculation.
 Therefore, the Sortino ratio takes upside volatility out of the equation and uses only the downside standard deviation in its calculation instead of the total standard deviation that is used in calculating the Sharpe ratio.'

-• Looking at downside risk / excess return profile in of 0.14 in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (0.69).
+• Looking at the downside risk / excess return profile of 0.62 in the last 5 years of VanEck Vectors Junior Gold Miners ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (1.55)

 Ulcer:

-• Compared with SPY (10 ) in the period of the last 3 years, the Downside risk index of 26 is greater, thus worse.
+• Compared with the benchmark SPY (8.29 ) in the period of the last 5 years, the Ulcer Index of 32 of VanEck Vectors Junior Gold Miners ETF is larger, thus worse.

 MaxDD: